gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Add the 3mm Flat Top LEDs for the Colon Segments

-For this section in addition to the soldering equipment you needed when previously mounting the 5mm flat top LEDs, you'll need the two 3D printed colon segments, label **A** in the diagram below, as fabricated in the [3D print the display parts](../createandorder/3dprints.md) document.
+In addition to the soldering equipment you needed when previously mounting the 5mm flat top LEDs, you'll need the two 3D printed colon segments, label **A** in the diagram below, as fabricated in the [3D print the display parts](../createandorder/3dprints.md) document.
 ![6-controllerpcb](../img/controllerpcb/6-controllerpcb.webp)

 1. Following label **B** in the diagram above, insert the 3mm flat top LEDs into **Top-LED1** and **LWR-LED1** on the front face of the controller PCB.
 Follow the same 5mm LED install process and be sure to insert the long lead anode of the LED into the **+** through hole.
 2. Following the diagram below, slide the colon segments over the 3mm LED.
 Note the lower base of the LED lense may need to be lightly sanded with 300 grid sandpaper if it does not easily slide into the colon segment.
 ![7-controllerpcb](../img/controllerpcb/7-controllerpcb.webp)
-3. Following the diagram below on the back side of the controller PCB, align the colon segment so its square base is positioned into the square hole of the PCB.
+3. On the back side of the controller PCB, align the colon segment so its square base is positioned into the square hole of the PCB.
 ![8-controllerpcb](../img/controllerpcb/8-controllerpcb.webp)
 4. Solder the 3mm LEDs into place.
 ![9-controllerpcb](../img/controllerpcb/9-controllerpcb.webp)
 5. Optionally you can use a metric ruler to verify the LEDs protrude perpendicular from the PCB and are 14mm from the PCB to the top of the lens of the LED.
 This optional step insures the proper length of the 3mm LEDs.
 ![10-controllerpcb](../img/controllerpcb/10-controllerpcb.webp)

-## Add the PNP and NPN transistors
+## Solder the PNP and NPN transistors

 1. Following the diagram below, solder the s8550D PNP transistor into the through hole (mis-) labelled 2N8550 on the front face of the controller PCB.
 ![4-controllerpcb](../img/controllerpcb/4-controllerpcb.webp)